 As I posted before, we moved.
 It's taken awhile to get settled.
 That included getting our studio moved and set up, as well as moving my office trailer.
 (Remember the office trailer?)

+We had so many things destined for my office that they were in the way, so I applied myself to finishing the trailer and moving my stuff into it.
+That is mostly done now.
 Oh, it's pretty messy still.
 The wall panels are a patchwork of different types and finishes.
 Not that it matters, for the most part they are covered by bookshelves and pictures.
 I finally retrieved all of my boxes of books from storage and put them on those shelves.
 It involved some weeding.

 I have six bookshelves in my office.
 Two tall library type metal units, and four smaller units.
 I made this my limit.
 If my books don't fit on those shelves, then I weed them until they do.
 I pretty much did it.